tlricherson/Data-Conversations/2-Find and Build Your Wall.md

 ## Power, privacy, and access ##
 Browse the [projects from the Tactical Technology Collective](https://tacticaltech.org/projects/all).
 These focus on three themes: politics of data, digital security and privacy, and exposing and shaping issues.
 [The White Room](https://tacticaltech.org/WhiteRoom) is highly recommended.
 You can also watch Marek Tuszynski speak about the project in this [Eyeo 2016 presentation](https://vimeo.com/178236532).

+Read [Miriam Posner](https://twitter.com/miriamkp)'s summary of her keynote on [The radical potential of the Digital Humanities: The most challenging computing problem is the interrogation of power](http://blogs.lse.ac.uk/impactofsocialsciences/2015/08/12/the-radical-unrealized-potential-of-digital-humanities/) to think more about structures of power, like race and gender, as they relate to how we use data.

 A pop-up shop in London will trade you your data for something you want to buy.
 Take a look [inside the store that only accepts personal data as currency](https://www.engadget.com/2017/09/07/data-dollar-store-london-ben-eine/).

 ## Literature review ##